Mount Waverley Secondary College: Drama

 Every year, the College runs a school-wide production.
-Previous productions include Mamma Mia (2024), Chicago (2023), Matilda (2022), Seussical The Musical (2021), The Addams Family (2019), Bring It On The Musical (2018), Legally Blonde The Musical (2017), Beauty and the Beast (2016), Fame (2015), Footloose (2014), The Writer (2012), Little Shop of Horrors and Grease.
+Previous productions include Split Earth(2025),Mamma Mia (2024), Chicago (2023), Matilda (2022), Seussical The Musical (2021), The Addams Family (2019), Bring It On The Musical (2018), Legally Blonde The Musical (2017), Beauty and the Beast (2016), Fame (2015), Footloose (2014), The Writer (2012), Little Shop of Horrors and Grease.
 Due to the 2020 COVID-19 pandemic, the College's production of Seussical The Musical was delayed, being pushed into 2021.

 Music

 Year 7 students at the college have the opportunity to learn an instrument as part of the classroom music program.
 Instruments taught include those in the brass, woodwind and string families.
 Outside the classroom, students of all year levels have the opportunity to join ensembles at the College, including wind bands, big bands and string orchestras.
 Ensembles at the college frequently engage in inter-school festivals and competitions, including the annual Generations in Jazz competition.
 In 2019, the College's Symphonic Band and Stage Band traveled to Sydney to participate in the Australian International Music Festival.